 Belaya Trost (The White Walking Stick’s) review

 Hello everyone!
 This was the first time our team, composed of two people, had taken part in such a competition.
 I must admit that the first experience wasn’t that bad at all!
 I will tell you about this event from my viewpoint as a social entrepreneur.

 Our idea was considered to be sort of the MVP, we made first audience polls and collected first users’ feedback.
 Since then, we have developed our strategy from the technological point of view, due to the fact that initially some parts of our project were not thoroughly elaborated and had been created thanks to some free-of-charge resources.
 During the first meeting we set our goals for the Makeathon and chose relevant mentors.

 Unfortunately, since the Makeathon, our team has not added any additional members.
 But thanks to our teamwork, we managed to create a contactless control after just two days of work!
 Needless to say, it was a complete surprise to all of us.
 Furthermore, we launched two new variants of the product as a test model.
 It was a very cool event which helped us develop our project.
 During the teamwork time at night, we reflected upon many issues from a different perspective.
 Additionally, Makeathon mentors helped us a lot, and they were highly-qualified.
 It would have been difficult to find such consultants in our city.
 This is a very good start.
 I advise you to maintain this project and to promote it.
 Social entrepreneurs and project initiators should definitely participate in future Makeathons.

 I'm your personal assistant and I'll help you find what you’re looking for at the American Center.
-We have "Hour of Code: Coding skills for Kids" on 9 December (on Monday).
+We have "AMC Online: Media Literacy Discussion Club" on 31 March (on Tuesday).
 Would you like to visit it?